LangYeastEvoLab/Detect_Parallel_Epistasis/README.md

 # Usage

-## Data formatting
+## Formatting genotype data

 Data should be provided in the form of a tab seperated (tsv) file.
-Each column should contain the genes categories mutated in an individual clone/isolate.
+Each column should contain the names of genes mutated in an individual clone/isolate.
 An example raw dataset is provided.
   - No column should contain duplicate gene names, two or more mutations to one gene are treated the same as one.
   - Clones/isolates that are related (derived from the same population) should not be included.
 Choose just one genotype from those populations.
   - To reduce noise